-All students who are new to Canada can take advantage of specialized advising, seminars and services offered by the International Relations Office (Room W263).
-Services include supports to help with adjustment to Canada, prearrival webinars, info sessions and advising.
-Students are invited to attend specialized information sessions on study and work permits, US visa information and postgraduation work information.
+All students who are new to Canada can take advantage of specialized advising, seminars and services offered by the Schulich International Relations Office (Room W262).
+Services include supports to help with adjustment to Canada, prearrival webinars, info sessions and advising on immigration and transition-related matters.
+Schulich students can access in-house immigration support with a Regulated Canadian Immigration Consultant, in keeping with Canadian regulations governing the provision of immigration-related advising.
+To book an appointment, please visit: forms.schulich.yorku.ca/gradadvising.

+Students are invited to attend specialized information sessions on study and work permits, post-graduation work information, permanent residence and US visa information.